cyverse-de/terrain/contribution-guidelines.md

 ### Query Parameter Names

-Names of query paramters should be all lower case, with words separated by hyphens.
+Names of query parameters should be all lower case, with words separated by hyphens.
 This is a common query parameter naming convention in REST APIs.

 ### Timestamp Formats